 Welcome to our news and blogs.
 Here you’ll find the latest developments and insights from across our four longitudinal studies.

 Researchers from around the world have been using CLS study data to tackle important questions.
-Here is a round-up over 100 new pieces of research that we’ve added to the CLS bibliography between April and September 2020.
+Here is a round-up of nearly 100 new pieces of research that we’ve added to the CLS bibliography between April and June 2021.

 Senior Communications Officer